ShumailaAhmed/AI-Workshop/README.md

 ```
-As we can see our model gives confirming probabilities, we also male pridict method in out model class
+As we can see our model gives confirming probabilities, we also male predict method in our model class

 ```
 class Model(nn.Module): #define a model class as we did earlier